jchudasa/Whiskey_DataScience_Project/README.md

 https://www.linkedin.com/in/jchudasama/

-I am currently a Director at RBC woroking in the Equtieis Derivatives Technology Group.
-I gradudated with a Bsc in Computer Science from University of College London and recently completed my MBA at Chicago Booth.
+I am currently a Director at RBC working in the Equities Derivatives Technology Group.
+I graduated with a Bsc in Computer Science from University of College London and recently completed my MBA at Chicago Booth.
 I am keen to explore the data science world and create actionable insight.